-Glycolic acid is the smallest molecular weight alpha hydroxy acid (AHAs).
-It is currently used most frequently in skin care and skin rejuvenation to moisturize, and promote epidermal renewal.
-It can effectively penetrate the pores of the skin and solve problems such as skin aging, wrinkles, dark spots and acne in a short time.
+Glycolic acid is the alpha hydroxy acid (AHA) with the smallest molecular weight, giving it optimal skin permeability.
+It is currently most commonly used in skin care and rejuvenation, primarily for moisturizing and promoting epidermal renewal.
+It effectively penetrates skin pores and addresses concerns such as skin aging, wrinkles, dark spots, and acne in a short time.

 REQUEST A SAMPLE